jgfaisca/diymount/README.md

 # diymount
 DiY automatically mounts storage devices
 #
 Debian package to automatically mounts storage devices when they are plugged in, and unmounts them when they are removed.
 The mountpoint (/media/diymount by default), filesystem types to consider, and mount options are configurable.
-When multiple devices are plugged in, the device with the highest priority is automatically selected.
+When multiple devices are plugged in, the device with the highest priority is automatically selected, and/or the first device found at a given priority.
 #
 The inotify (inode notify) Linux kernel subsystem is used to notice changes to the filesystem.
 Therefore, diymount requires a 2.6.13 (or newer) kernel.
 #